jenofdoom/academy-responsive-web/README.md

 </li>
 ```

-Plus we can add some styling for that in `scss/_movie-list.scss`:
+Plus we can add some styling for that in `scss/_movie-list.scss` (note that the
+first part of this styling modifies the existing `li` stuff we already in the
+file, and then adds a new bit for `.votes` that should be nested inside with our
+other nested `li` rules):

 ```
 li {